Holiday rentals and lettings in Norway

 FAQs: Holiday Rentals & Lettings in Norway

-Which services are offered at the holiday lettings in Norway?
+Which amenities can you find at the holiday lettings in Norway?

-Out of all of the amenities you can find on Holidu, it appears that the holiday lettings in Norway offer everything that holiday-makers want!
-Here, holiday lettings generally offer a variety of facilities, the most popular being: Wi-Fi (74%), balcony (70%), and barbecue (52%)...
-What more could you want?!
+Out of all the amenities available on Holidu, it seems that the holiday lettings in Norway offer everything that tourists desire!
+Here, holiday lettings generally have a variety of facilities, the most popular being: Wi-Fi (80%), barbecue (64%), and balcony (60%)...
+Pretty cool!

 How do travellers usually rate holiday lettings in Norway?

-On average, the holiday lettings are fairly highly rated.
-Last year's information reveals that 22% of holiday lettings have a rating average of 4.5 stars.
-This is a relatively high ratio which allows us to confirm that you will easily find the ideal holiday letting for a wonderful holiday!
+On average, the holiday lettings get quite positive reviews.
+According to Holidu, 28% of holiday lettings have a rating equivalent to or higher than 4.5 stars.
+This is a relatively high ratio which allows us to confirm that you will without a doubt find the ideal holiday letting for a wonderful holiday!

 Are the holiday lettings in Norway pet-friendly?

-For sure!
-In Norway, 35% of the holiday lettings accept pets, and 48% even have a garden!
+Yes!
+In Norway, 37% of the holiday lettings accept pets, and 43% also have a garden!

-Do the holiday lettings in Norway tend to have an internet connection?
+Do the holiday lettings in Norway generally come with Wi-Fi?

-A big percentage of holiday lettings in Norway (89%) cost less than £100 per night.
-Therefore, this destination is perfect for booking an affordable holiday letting!
+A high percentage of holiday lettings in Norway (90%) tend to cost less than £100 per night.
+Therefore, this destination is perfect for reserving an affordable holiday letting!

-Do the holiday lettings in Norway usually have a swimming pool?
+Do the holiday lettings in Norway usually have a fireplace or a swimming pool?

-Are the holiday lettings in Norway suitable for trips with friends or better for an escape as a couple?
+Are the holiday lettings in Norway suitable for stays with several people or better for a weekend break as a couple?

 Are you able to enjoy a beautiful view and spend time outside at the holiday lettings in Norway?

-70% of holiday lettings have a balcony or terrace, and 26% have a view.
-However, it is not very common, so availability can be limited.
-If this is a priority for you, you should start your research early.
+60% of holiday lettings have a balcony or terrace, and 10% have a view.
+However, this does not represent the majority of properties here, so availability can be limited.
+If this is important to you, you should start your holiday planning early.
 Also, don't forget to use the filters that suit you the best to be sure to find the holiday letting that is perfect for you.
-However, 48% of holiday lettings in Norway have gardens, where you can enjoy the outdoors.
-If you like to have lunch or dinner outside, and especially if you like barbecues, 52% of the holiday lettings have them.
+However, 43% of holiday lettings in Norway have gardens, where you can enjoy the outdoors.
+If you like to have lunch or dinner outside, and especially if you like barbecues, 64% of the holiday lettings have them.

-The characteristics of the holiday lettings in Norway demonstrate that it is a holiday destination that can adapt to all types of tourists and times of the year.
-This is because there is a wide range of properties and services.
-You can be sure that Norway is a phenomenal destination to enjoy both winter and summer.
+According to the amenities found at the holiday lettings in Norway, it is a destination that suits all seasons of the year.
+This is because there are very varied options, with all the characteristics one can imagine.
+You can be sure that Norway is an ideal place to enjoy both summer and winter.